i-MSCP/plugins/incubator/PolicydWeight/README.md

 # i-MSCP PolicydWeight plugin v1.0.0

-Plugin which allows to run policyd-weight policy daemon for Postfix with i-MSCP.
+Plugin which allows to run policyd-weight policy daemon for Postfix.

 ## Introduction